How to Use Alt Codes Without a Numpad

 Published by Nyau Wai Hoe - Updated on

-Alt codes, also known as alt key codes, are special codes that provide a direct output of a character straight from the keyboard.
-They are especially useful when you need to type a character that isn’t available on a regular keyboard, such as the degree symbol (°) or the copyright symbol (©).
-But what do you do when you don’t have a numeric keypad, often referred to as a numpad or number pad?
-This guide will walk you through using alt codes without a numpad in Windows 11 or Windows 10.
+Alt codes, or alt key codes, let you type special characters directly from your keyboard.
+These are very useful when you need symbols that aren’t on the regular keys, like the degree symbol (°) or copyright symbol (©).
+But, if your keyboard doesn’t have a numeric keypad, known as a numpad, how do you use alt codes?
+This guide will show you a few workarounds on how to use alt codes without a numpad in Windows 11 or Windows 10.

 Also see: How to Remap Keyboard Keys in Windows 11